makedeb/makedeb-docs/CONTRIBUTING.md

 To test changes to the documentation, you'll need to first install the needed dependencies onto your system.

 ## Installing needed dependencies
-You'll need Python 3 and pip to succesfully run the remaining of the setup instructions.
+You'll need Python 3 and pip to successfully run the remaining of the setup instructions.

 **NOTE:**
 Make sure you've already forked and cloned the repository to your local system.